Australians rally at Parliament to demand justice for women

 “We will not be meeting behind closed doors,” she added.

+She estimated more than 100,000 women had protested at 40 rallies around the country.

 Morrison later told Parliament that he shared the protesters’ frustration and concern.
-“This is not to suggest that good faith and genuine efforts are not being made whether by this government or the many governments that have proceeded us.
+“This is not to suggest that good faith and genuine efforts are not being made, whether by this government or the many governments that have proceeded us.
 Those efforts are being made.
 But the outcomes still elude us,” he said.

-Morrison is standing by his Attorney-General Christian Porter over an allegation that he raped a 16-year-old girl when he was aged 17 in 1988.
+Morrison is standing by Attorney General Christian Porter over an allegation that he raped a 16-year-old girl when he was aged 17 in 1988.
 Porter denied the allegation.
 His accuser took her own life last year after withdrawing a complaint to police.

 Separately, Defense Minister Linda Reynolds has been criticized for failing to adequately support a young staffer who alleged she was raped by a more senior colleague in the minister’s office in Parliament House in 2019.